kluster-ai/docs/get-started/api.md

 - Make direct HTTP requests using curl
 - Use any HTTP client that supports REST APIs

-We recommend the OpenAI python library, which can be installed with `pip install openai`.
+The OpenAI python library is recommended, which can be installed with `pip install openai`.

 This guide provides copy-and-paste examples for both Python and curl, along with detailed explanations to help you get started quickly.